Mathyguy123/Chem-E-Car-Data-Analysis-and-Arduino-Code/README.md

 # ElectriCar-Code

-Author: Abrar Sheikh
+Author(s): Abrar Sheikh
+Editor(s): Neil Kadian

 This folder includes all Arduino and Python analysis code used in developing the Chem-E-Car as of March 29th, 2023.
 Some changes were made by Maria Beebe and Calista Krass on March 30th in a separate directory, based on recommendations by Abrar.

 "Motor controller" code is responsible for telling the rover when to stop based on the iodine-clock stopping mechanism.
 Physically, a photosensor is placed on the reaction vessel opposite an LED- when the reaction begins, it detects light.
 As endpoint is reached, it no longer detects light, telling the Arduino to cut power.
+Editted by Neil Kadian.

 Battery discharge curve producer allows a constant current to be taken from the battery while monitoring voltage vs. time.
 The voltage vs time graph can be obtained using "Analysis of Analog Pin Data Arduino.ipynb".